-Enroll today if you and your teammates are navigating the challenges of dismantling white supremacy in your congregation.
+Knotty Conversations is an online program designed for teams who are navigating the challenges of dismantling white supremacy in a congregational context.
 Topics covered include: